LODSContent/ChallengeLabs_Resources/docs/TurboVNC-Setup-for-Lubuntu.md

 - After a user logs out of LXQt, the login dialog automatically reappears for the next user.
 - TurboVNC supports dynamic screen resizing — the desktop will resize to fit the browser window automatically.
 - The VNC server runs as root solely to support the login screen.
 User sessions run under the authenticated user's account.
+- Openbox runs as a minimal window manager during the login screen only to enforce click-to-focus behavior.
+It is replaced by the LXQt window manager once a user logs in.
+- The physical Hyper-V desktop remains available on display `:0` via SDDM and is unaffected by the VNC session on `:1`.